What I Learnt from an Old UMPC today.

 Lets start this article with a poll.

-If there’s one thing that always annoys me in the UMPC category, it’s a wasted chance.
+If there’s one thing that always annoys me in the ultra mobile PC category, it’s a wasted chance.
 Be it poor design, poor software or poor hardware.
 If there’s one thing that annoys me more than that its when a company makes the same mistake twice.
 Even worse than that is when the device in question is high-quality in every other respect.
 Because of this I find the SC3 the most frustrating device I’ve ever owned.
 I want so much to love it and take it into my daily life but….

 sc3tablet sc3size2